Kusatsu, Gunma: Climate

 Kusatsu has a Humid continental climate (Köppen Dfb) characterized by warm summers and cold winters with heavy snowfall.
-The average annual temperature in Kusatsu is 3.3 °C. The average annual rainfall is 1711 mm with September as the wettest month.
+The average annual temperature in Kusatsu is 3.3 °C. The average annual rainfall is 1,711 mm.
+September is the wettest month.
 The temperatures are highest on average in August, at around 23.7 °C, and lowest in January, at around -1.4 °C. During the winter season the streets are kept free of snow using onsen water.

 Demographics

 Per Japanese census data, the population of Kusatsu has declined over the past 40 years.

 History

 Yayoi period

 The legendary origin of Kusatsu goes back to the second century during the Yayoi period.
 According to the legend, either Yamato Takeru or Yamabushi discovered the hot springs around Kusatsu; however, there is no historical evidence for either claim.
 Per legend, Yamato Takeru named Tsumagoi and Agatsuma after his wife ("tsuma" means "wife" in Japanese).